Singulink/Singulink.Reflection.Caster/README.md

 ### No dependency on IConvertible

-The `ChangeType` method depends on types implementing the `IConvertible` interface, where-as `Caster` executes the same instructions as real casts in codeand thus works with types that do not implement `IConvertible`.
+The `ChangeType` method relies on types implementing the `IConvertible` interface, where-as `Caster` executes the same instructions as normal casts in code and thus works even with types that do not implement `IConvertible`.

 ### Behavior

-Since this library generates the same code as real casts, the behavior can differ significantly from `ChangeType`, which often does a lot of voodoo magic to coerce values into the requested type.
+Since `Caster` generates the same code as normal casts, its behavior can differ significantly from `ChangeType` which often does a lot of voodoo magic to coerce values into the requested type.
 For example, it attempts to parse string values and converts between boolean and numeric data types, both things that casts (and thus `Caster`) do not do.
-If you are expecting normal casting behavior then using `ChangeType` can lead to unexpected results in some circumstances.
+If you are expecting normal casting behavior then using `ChangeType` can lead to unexpected results in many circumstances.

-Another difference is that `ChangeType` does not work for downcasting, so this fails:
+Another difference is that `ChangeType` does not work for class hierarchies, so this fails:

 ```c#
 class A { }